poornimasewak/Burpp-Project/README.md

 Technologies Used:
 We used Sublime Text, AJAX, Firebase and Bootstrap.
-For our API's, we chose to go with the Edaman API (recipes) and the Yelp API (restaurants)
+For our API's, we chose to go with the Edaman API (recipes) and the Yelp API (restaurants).

 Prerequisities:
 You must login before using this service.
 Login using the modal on the home page.